edgio-docs/edgio-docs/src/guides/v7/security/edgejs_security.md

 > The impact of a maliciously constructed response can be magnified if it is cached either by a web cache used by multiple users or even the browser cache of a single user.
 If a response is cached in a shared web cache, such as those commonly found in proxy servers, then all users of that cache will continue to receive the malicious content until the cache entry is purged.

-To guard against this attack you must ensure that all the request parameters that influence the rendering of the content are part of your [custom cache key](/guides/performance/caching#section_customizing_the_cache_key). {{ PRODUCT_NAME }} will [automatically include](/guides/performance/caching#section_cache_key) the `host` header and URL.
-Including other request headers and cookies are your responsibility.
+Guard against this type of attack by ensuring that all request parameters that influence content rendering are included within your [cache key](/guides/performance/caching/cache_key).

 For example, if you are rendering content based on a custom language cookie, then you must include it in your custom cache key: